Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 turnout - the total number of voting tokens (Does not include conviction)

-electorate - the total number of DOTs tokens issued in the network
+electorate - the total number of SOLARs tokens issued in the network
 ```

 ##### Super-Majority Approve